Concentration of Contractive Stochastic Approximation: Additive and Multiplicative Noise: Main Results

-As a side note, observe that when $z=1$, the conditions on the stepsizes in Theorem \ref{thm:additive} imply that $\alpha$ must be bounded away from zero ($\alpha>2/\Bar{D}_1$ to be precise), with this bound being independent from $h$.
-However, when $z<1$, then $\alpha$ only needs to be positive.
-This coincides with what was observed in the literature studying the mean-square error \citep{chen2020finite,bhandari2018finite}.
+As a side note, observe that when $z=1$, to achieve the $\tilde{\mathcal{O}}(1/k)$ rate of convergence, the parameter $\alpha$ in the stepsize must be bounded away from zero ($\alpha>2/\Bar{D}_1$ to be precise).
+However, when $z<1$, the parameter $\alpha$ only needs to be positive, suggesting that the convergence rate for using the $\alpha_k=\alpha/(k+h)^z$ stepsize, while being sub-optimal, is more robust.
+This coincides with what was observed in the literature studying the mean-square error \cite{chen2020finite,bhandari2018finite}.
+In addition, recall that in the multiplicative noise setting, if we use $\alpha_k=\alpha/(k+h)^z$ as the stepsize, it is not possible to achieve a convergence bound with a polynomial rate of convergence and a Weibull tail (cf. Theorem \ref{thm:impossibility} (2)), suggesting a fundamental difference in the behavior of the stochastic iterates generated by SA with multiplicative noise versus additive noise.

-As a byproduct of the proof of Theorem \ref{thm:additive}, we obtain a fixed-time concentration bound of order $\Theta(\sqrt{k^{-z}})$, matching the rate obtained for fixed-time mean-square error bounds in existing literature \citep{chen2020finite,srikant2019finite}.